 I started working in the technology world when windows were just a feature in the office not software!
 During my years in the telecoms industry, I have seen many changes, initially working in the global market with large corporate companies but now working locally with SME’s.
 I soon realised that the size and location of the businesses doesn’t change, it’s the challenges they meet.
 I have helped many businesses to review their own technologies and be able to communicate more simply, respond quickly, efficiently and seamlessly.
 I am delighted to join the judging panel at to share my knowledge and experience and hear how our local businesses have met their own challenges.

-I am the new Chief Executive of Love Wimbledon Business Improvement District (BID), joining as it starts its third five-year term of office, focusing on increasingly strategic placemaking programmes across Wimbledon town centre.
+I am the Chief Executive of Love Wimbledon Business Improvement District (BID).
 While I’m passionate about making great places, I also know you cannot do this without great people, and one of the things I value most about leading a BID is the wide range of brilliant businesses I am able to work with and support – and Merton is full of many such organisations.
 That’s why I’m excited to be a judge and why Love Wimbledon is proud to sponsor the Business Innovation Award.
-We have seen such imaginative thinking from existing businesses and start-ups alike considering new markets, customer bases, products and technologies that enable them to thrive despite the impact of the Covid-19 pandemic, and it is right we celebrate these achievements.
+We have seen such imaginative thinking from existing businesses and start-ups alike considering new markets, customer bases, products and technologies that enable them to thrive, and it is right we celebrate these achievements.

 With experience of working in the private, public and voluntary sectors I feel confident to join the judging panel for these important awards.
 I have been involved in judging and winning awards in the past, including judging the award winning company of the UK Business Excellence Awards, so appreciate that the commitment and experience of the judging panel needs to match that of the businesses that step up as nominees.
 I am very much looking forward to working with the other judges and helping to recognise the crucial role local businesses play in the long term success of Merton, it’s communities and residents.